New Orleans Gold: Sponsorship

 For the 2022 season, NOLA Gold partnered with local Louisiana, Port Orleans Brewing Company to make "GOLDen Ale".
 These 16-ounce cans will be available for purchase in the brewery's tap room and on tap at the start of the season.
 It will also be sold throughout the season in the team's home stadium, the Shrine on Airline.

 Players and personnel

 Current squad

-The New Orleans Gold squad for the 2023 Major League Rugby season is:
+The New Orleans Gold squad for the 2025 Major League Rugby season was: